-The College is provided with a system of wireless internet connection, available for the teaching staff and students through their university ID numbers and passwords.
-Students have access to Saudi digital library (SDL)16 and the online learning management system "Desire to Learn" (D2L).
-College of Applied Sciences offers courses and issues manuals for students and instructors on how to use the D2L system (AOQ, Annexes C and D).
-Furthermore, the University uses the electronic system of academic services 'EduGate' for admission processes as well as for students to register for courses and follow their academic development online.
+Students and the teaching staff of the program have access to Saudi digital library (SDL)16 and the online learning management system "Desire to Learn" (D2L).
+College of Applied Sciences offers courses and issues manuals for students and instructors on how to use the D2L system (Annexes C and D).
+Furthermore, the